 Bridged networking communication is only visible on the link layer.
+As the host system uses bridges to connect virtual machines to the environment, only ebtables can be used to control the traffic flow.
 The data encapsulated within the Ethernet frames are not routed through the host system's network stack and can therefore not be analyzed and controlled by the IPTables framework outlined above.